jtbrown6/thanos-fastapi/lesson_07/README.md

 **Kubernetes Korner (Optional Context):**

-While FastAPI's `BackgroundTasks` are great for tasks tied to a specific request that can run after the response, what about tasks that need to run independently, perhaps on a schedule, or ensure completion even if the original API Pod dies?
-Kubernetes offers:
+While FastAPI `BackgroundTasks` run within the same process after the response, Kubernetes offers **Jobs** and **CronJobs** for more robust background processing.
-*   **Jobs:** Define a task that runs one or more Pods until a specified number of them complete successfully.
-Ideal for batch processing, data migration, or one-off computations.
+*   **Job:** Runs one or more Pods to completion for a specific task (like a batch processing script).
+Kubernetes ensures the Job runs until a specified number of Pods successfully terminate.
-*   **CronJobs:** Define a Job that runs on a repeating schedule (like a cron schedule).
-Perfect for nightly reports, backups, or periodic cleanup tasks.
+*   **CronJob:** Creates Jobs on a repeating schedule (defined in cron format), suitable for periodic tasks like nightly backups or report generation.
-These Kubernetes objects manage task execution at the infrastructure level, providing more robustness and scheduling capabilities than in-process background tasks.
-Think of Jobs as specific missions launched by Sanctuary II, and CronJobs as its regularly scheduled patrols or maintenance routines.
+These Kubernetes resources provide more resilience and scalability for background work compared to in-process tasks, especially for longer-running or critical operations.